Alamofire/Alamofire/README.md

 #### Creating a Custom Response Serializer

-Alamofire provides built-in response serialization for strings, JSON, and property lists, but others can be added in extensions on `Alamofire.Request`.
+Alamofire provides built-in response serialization for strings, JSON, and property lists, but others can be added in extensions on `Alamofire_Result.Request`.

 For example, here's how a response handler using [Ono](https://github.com/mattt/Ono) might be implemented: